mahrncic/mahrncic/README.md

-## Software enthusiast and team lead
+## Senior software engineer and enthusiast

 - 💻 Working with .NET and Microsoft technologies
 - 5️⃣+ years of professional experience in software development